Academic Advice FAQ

 - Communicate regularly with an advisor, especially before registration each term

-- Have an understanding of university policies and procedures, and your degree and major requirements outlined in the undergraduate calendar (link to calendar)
+- Have an understanding of university policies and procedures, and your degree and major requirements outlined in the undergraduate calendar

 - Accept responsibility for your educational progress